Architecture of the College

 Pass through the gate house and you again see an essentially medieval building.
 Here lived the Warden (in rooms beside the gatehouse); the forty Fellows, who until the eighteenth century shared sleeping quarters (still indicated by the wider 'two-lighted' windows), but had individual studies (the narrower, 'single-light' windows); and a number of chaplains, choristers, clerks, and servants.
 Today the quadrangle still houses Fellows' bedrooms (now individual) and studies, as well as administrative offices.
 The Chapel takes up the whole north side of the quadrangle.

-A view of the antechapel from the south door.
 The Chapel, designed in the 'perpendicular' Gothic style much favoured in England at the time, was built in the shape of an inverted 'T': that is, it has a chancel, to the right in the picture, and transepts, which form the antechapel, but no nave.
 The spacious antechapel would, before the Reformation, have included six side-altars.

 The reredos of the Chapel dates from c.
 1447.
 Its niches contain statues of saints, bishops, and monarchs, arranged in rows on either side of a Crucifixion scene, just above the altar, and a Last Judgement, high up under the roof.
 The original statues, destroyed in the sixteenth century Reformation, were not replaced with the present Gothic imitations until the nineteenth century.

-Detail of the medieval reredos with its modern statues.
 Traces of the original medieval colouring are just visible in the niches behind some of the figures.
 Shown here are (left to right) Thomas, Duke of Clarence; Humphrey, Duke of Gloucester; an archer; and Thomas Montacute, Earl of Salisbury.